Botanical name: Diospyros virginiana

-In order to make persimmon paste, run persimmons through Foley food mill using plate with the largest size holes, or, if you don’t have a food mill, pick out all of the seeds from the persimmons by hand and mush up with potato masher or with hands until the result is a shiny, smooth paste.
+In order to make persimmon paste, run persimmons through a Foley food mill using the plate with the largest size holes.
+Alternately, ff you don’t have a food mill, pick out all of the seeds from the persimmons by hand and mush up the remaining paste with potato masher or with your hands until its shiny and smooth.

-Persimmon pulp can make a great addition to homemade ice cream mix, especially in combination with sassafras root.
+American persimmon pulp can make a great addition to homemade ice cream, especially in combination with sassafras root.

 Persimmon wine and mead are both awesome!
-I always sterilize persimmons before adding them to mead to prevent the mead turning to vinegar by some errant lacto-bacteria that has already started colonizing the ripe persimmons.
-I do this by pouring almost boiling water over the fruit, and letting the fruit and water cool before adding both to my brew bucket.
+Always sterilize persimmons before adding them to mead to prevent the mead turning to vinegar by some errant bacteria that has already started colonizing the ripe persimmons.
+To do this: pour almost boiling water over the fruit, then let the fruit and water cool before adding both to your brew bucket.
 Do not cook the fruit on the stove-top, as this will remove much of the flavor.
-I generally use one gallon of ripe persimmons per 5 gallon batch of wine or mead.
-I generally add persimmons to the primary fermentation.
-I have also added one or two cinnamon sticks, and a vanilla bean to my persimmon ferments.
-Please refer to the fruit wine recipe on p._____ or the melomel recipe on p._____.
-I find that the subtle flavor of persimmons comes out more in a wine than in a melomel.
+A general recipe is to use one gallon of ripe persimmons per 5 gallon batch of wine or mead.
+It’s works well to add the persimmons to the primary fermentation.
+One or two cinnamon sticks, and a vanilla bean are delightful compliments to any persimmon ferment.

-I like to put a cup of whole, ripe, persimmons in a jar, and pour moonshine on top.
-Sometimes I add a cinnamon stick, a vanilla bean, vanilla extract, a bit of wild cherry bark, and/or quarter cup of evaporated cane juice, panela (the real evaporated cane juice that can be found in cones or cakes in latin food stores), honey, or maple syrup
+Put a cup of whole, ripe, persimmons in a jar, and pour moonshine on top.
+Optionally you can add a cinnamon stick, a vanilla bean, vanilla extract, a bit of wild cherry bark, and/or a quarter cup of evaporated cane juice, panela (the real evaporated cane juice that can be found in cones or cakes in latin food stores), honey, or maple syrup.

 Once, years ago, my old land-mate, James Price, shared some dried persimmons that he had found that had happened to dry on the tree, in a year that happened to have a very dry fall.
 I found these sweet little treats to be much akin to medjool dates.
 I love dates, but we can’t grow them in Appalachia, so I was willing to put some energy into figuring out the drying of the whole fruit.